 - You can whisk the dal using an electric hand blender or manually.
 Continuous whisking of 8 – 10 minutes is good enough to incorporate air in the dal.
 Add 2 – 3 tablespoons of water if the batter is too thick and then whisk.

 - Add salt, chopped green chilli, onion, ginger, curry leaves, black pepper and spices in the dal.
 Mix nicely.

 - Heat oil in a wide deep frying pan.

 - To shape the vada, keep water in a small bowl next to the dal paste.
 Soak the fingers of both the hands in water and pinch a lemon size portion of dal paste.
 Hold it with your one hand fingers and flatten it using the other hand wet fingers.
 Make a hole in the center of the flattened vada using your finger.

 - Gently slip it on to the pan of hot oil to deep fry.
 For safety reasons, it is best to slide the shaped vada from the sides of the pan.

-- Deep fry the vada over medium high heat till deep golden, crisp from both the sides.
+- Deep fry the vada over medium-high heat till they turn golden brown, crisp from both sides.

 - Use only white skinless urad dal for making the vada batter.

 - It is an essential step to soak the dal for vada at least 5 – 6 hours before grinding.

 - Use very little water while grinding the dal (by little I mean not more than 2 – 4 tablespoons).
 If the batter seems thick add a tablespoon of water at a time.